 David Serero receives the Award for Diversity at the UNESCO

-Opera singer, actor and producer David Serero received the Award for Diversity at the UNESCO last week in Paris.
+Opera singer, actor, and producer David Serero received the Award for Diversity at the UNESCO last week in Paris.

 The Award Ceremony took place in the presence of several personalities from the worlds of fashion and culture, and notable Diplomats.
 The Ceremony comes the day after the 34th edition of the Oriental Fashion Show, created in 2004 by the Moroccan Hind Joudar, who chose the famous Carrousel du Louvre Museum during Paris Fashion Week, to highlight the oriental splendors through a selection of nearly twenty fashion designers.

-Several fashion designers and artists of diverse nationalities were honored at the UNESCO, in Paris, during the Oriental Fashion Awards on January 21st 2020.
+Several fashion designers and artists of diverse nationalities were honored at the UNESCO, in Paris, during the Oriental Fashion Awards on January 21st, 2020.
 After David Serero performed the Moroccan national anthem in honor of several Moroccan designers awarded (the day before he sang at the Carrousel du Louvre Museum), Hind Joudar (founder of the Oriental Fashion Show) offered him the Award for his cultural work on Diversity.
-Mr Serero received this important recognition from the hands of His Excellency Samir Addaher, Ambassador Delegate Permanent Representative of the Kingdom of Morocco to the UNESCO.
+Mr. Serero received this important recognition from the hands of His Excellency Samir Addaher, Ambassador Delegate Permanent Representative of the Kingdom of Morocco to the UNESCO.
 During his speech, David Serero did not hesitate to thank Hind Joudar for acknowledging his artistic work and for his desire to keep bringing cultures together.

 With more than 2,000 performances in his extensive career, David Serero has been celebrating coexistence through his Moroccan Jewish origins.
 In Morocco, he has donated part of his important Judaica art collection to the Jewish Museum of Morocco (largest Judaica donation ever offered to a Moroccan museum).
 In New York, where he lives, he often promotes Morocco through performances, including at the United Nations, where he was recently a Guest of Honor, and hosted and performed for the UN's World Health Day.
-Among the various theatrical roles he performed in New York (Cyrano, Napoleon, Lear, Shylock, Nabucco, Don Giovanni and more), he starred as Othello, which he directed and adapted, in a Moroccan style.
-He performed several concerts in benefits of orphans in Morocco.
+Among the various theatrical roles he performed in New York (Cyrano, Napoleon, Lear, Shylock, Nabucco, Don Giovanni, and more), he starred as Othello, which he directed and adapted, in a Moroccan style.
+He performed several concerts in the benefits of orphans in Morocco.
 Morocco's national airline Royal Air Maroc has named him one of the 15 most influential Moroccans worldwide.
 In the book "Morocco’s Jewish Music" by Ahmed Aydoun (Editions Marsam), David Serero is presented as one of the most important Moroccan Jewish voices in Morocco’s history.
 He is the producer of the New York Sephardic Jewish Film Festival, the Artistic director and producer of the American Sephardi Music Festival, where he invites several Moroccan musicians and filmmakers such as Lisa Azuelos (with whom he’ll later co-write, direct and produce "Lost in the Disco").
-Among his next projects in Morocco, David Serero will open the first opera academic course at the Conservatory of Casablanca to teach a new generation of classical artists, and will co-write, direct and produce a documentary, with Youssef Jajili, about Mohammed V and the Jews of Morocco.
+Among his next projects in Morocco, David Serero will open the first opera academic course at the Conservatory of Casablanca to teach a new generation of classical artists and will co-write, direct and produce a documentary, with Youssef Jajili, about Mohammed V and the Jews of Morocco.